hunterthe100/LALU/README.md

 The LALU is equipped with a carry select adder (though I believe that this design is simple, and if you are really looking for a challenge to build, try a Lookahead Carry Unit adder which is also in this repo).
 This carry select adder has two inputs, the A and B registers.

-The LALU’s instructions execute 3 clock cycles after they are read out by the there are however, two exceptions to this, the djump and dcjump which execute two clock cycles after they are read.
+The LALU’s instructions execute 3 clock cycles after they are read out from the program memory the there are however, two exceptions to this, the djump and dcjump which execute two clock cycles after they are read.
 This leads to some nuances while programing.
 In addition there is a “dead” clock cycle which is initiated after the jump is initiated, there will be an example of this later in the programing section.
-Additionally these two commands also have two different ways to be accessed due to the instruction memory being five bits long.
-The encoding scheme for both of these is as follows [xxxxx] [xxx], where the normal encoding scheme goes [xxxx] [xxxx] for all other commands.
+Additionally these two instructions also have two different ways to be accessed due to the instruction memory being five bits long.
+The encoding scheme for both of these is [xxxxx] [xxx], where the normal encoding scheme goes [xxxx] [xxxx] for all other instructions.

 The quirk with the two different ways to access jump and dcjump could be fixed with a different encoding scheme, that being putting the instructions before the access to memory, but this might be a bit harder to encode.